PoisotLab/ms_network_prediction/manuscript.md

 Indirect interactions---either higher-order interactions between species, or interaction strengths that themselves interact --- have gained interest in recent years [@Golubski2016EcoNet; @Golubski2011ModMod].
-One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalization of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing for particular interactions to occur beyond a pair of nodes.
+One mathematical tool to describe these situations is hypergraphs: hypergraphs are the generalisation of a graph, allowing a broad yet manageable approach to complex interactions [@Carletti2020DynSys], allowing for particular interactions to occur beyond a pair of nodes.
 An additional degree of complexity is introduced by multi-layer